webix-hub/docs/data/desktop/window.md

 ###Window Sizing and Positioning

 The must-have parameters for the window are **width** and **height**.
-If you don't set tham, the window it will occupy the whole screen.
+If you don't set them, the window will adjust to the size of its content.

 Furthermore, Webix window features various methods for setting its **position**.
 All of them are described in a [separate documentation article](desktop/window_positioning.md).